-- Officer or their nominee. - The results of Union voting will only come into effect once the Deputy Returning Officers has certified the result is the accurate outcome of a free and fair process.
+- The count shall be supervised by the Deputy Returning Officer or their nominee. - The results of Union voting will only come into effect once the Deputy

+Returning Officers has certified the result is the accurate outcome of a free and fair process.